-Accident and sickness insurance will pay out and replace your lost earnings if you should become unable to work due to an illness or injury.
-It is similar to income protection insurance, however an accident and sickness policy will typically only pay out for a maximum of 12 months.
+Accident and sickness insurance will replace your lost earnings in these circumstances.
+It is similar to income protection insurance, although typically it will pay out only for a maximum of 12 months.

-Critical illness insurance is a policy which will pay out a lump sum if you are diagnosed with a critical illness such as heart attack, stroke, cancer and multiple sclerosis.
-The lump sum can be helpful to pay for things like care or treatment, or to cover any lost income as a result of the illness.
-Different policies will cover different illnesses so it’s important to check before you take out a policy.
+Critical illness insurance is different.
+This will pay out a lump sum if you are diagnosed with a critical illness such as heart attack, stroke, cancer and multiple sclerosis.
+The lump sum can be used as you wish – perhaps to replace lost income, or to help pay for care or treatment, and so forth.
+Different policies cover different illnesses, so check all such details carefully before taking out any policy.

 - Will I have to wait before I make a claim on the policy?